facebookresearch/diffq/README.md

     my_optim.zero_grad()
     # If you used a separate optimizer for DiffQ, call
     # quantizer.opt.zero_grad()

+    # The `mu` parameter here will control the tradeoff between model size
+    # and model accuracy.
     loss = F.mse_loss(x, y) + mu * quantizer.model_size()
     my_optim.step()
     # If you used a separate optimizer for DiffQ, call